jet/equinox/README.md

 >In the case above we could assume that data inside a single city will be so small, that even with the long usage it won't complete the whole CosmosDB partition.
 So we could use it to handle saving 2 events in the same time.

-For avoidance of doubt: being able to write two events at the same time is a pretty valid thing to want and need to do (Equinox itself, and any credible Event Store supports it)
+For avoidance of doubt:
+- being able to write two events to a single stream as an atomic action is a perfectly normal thing to do (Equinox itself, and any credible Event Store supports it).
+- being able to write to two _streams_ atomically is not a commonly supported operation for Event Stores.

 You're correct to identify the maximum amount of data being managed in a scope as a critical consideration when coupling stuff within a logical partition in order to be able to achieve consistency when managing updates across two set of related pieces of information.